mounirn/KharbgaNet/info.md

 # Open Issues / To Do:
 ---
+* Detect Player blocked condition and allow the player to continue if it is not the first block
+* Add ability to detect the number of times exchange requests are requested using the same piece and attacker is not paying up (limit to 3)

+* Add ability to indicate exchange request by dragging the piece off the board
 * Add app menu Game - User:  Register, Login,  Game:  New, Save, Open, Abandon,
 * Display possible moves
 * Add Undo (Take back) and Redo